Jurassic Museum of Asturias: Collection

 The collection of vertebrates of the Jurassic period is unique.
-Some of the specimens on display in the museum are an incomplete skeleton of a marine crocodile, a piece of the jaw of a small ichthyosaur, a 1.25 m long specimen of ulna (equivalent to the cubitus bone) of a brachiosaurid, the partial skeleton of a stegosaur, several bones of plesiosaurs, bone remnants of sea turtles (including several shells), and also specimens of several partial fish.
-Also on display are Jurassic period fossil plants.
+Some of the specimens on display in the museum are an incomplete skeleton of a marine crocodile, a piece of the jaw of a small ichthyosaur, a 1.25 m long brachiosaurid ulna specimen(equivalent to the cubitus bone), the partial skeleton of a stegosaur, several bones of plesiosaurs, bone remnants of sea turtles (including several shells), and also specimens of several partial fish.
+Also on display are Jurassic fossil plants.